akalmykov/wp-content-copy-protection/readme.txt

 * Re-enabled text selection (giving users more "freedom").
 However, users are still unable to copy any selected text
 * Fixed User input error (this error prevented users from text input via contact, search, and comment forms)
 * Fixed a bug in mobile text protection code (conflicted with Chrome specific user input)
-* Added automatical removal of image link URL inclusion when uploading images (defaults to the 'none' setting)
 * Fixed Javascript drop down menu functionality
 * Revamped iFrame breaking code

+= 1.0.3 =
+* Added function to automatically remove the image link URL and defaults the image upload settings to 'none' (deters image theft)
+* Fixed a bug that prevented text input (via forms) in Chrome browsers
+* Did some housekeeping

 = Version 1.0.1 =